emulvi/ScientificComputingProject/README.md

 This code can be run in parallel or serially and should be easily portable.

-In addition, it is written in a formate where it is easy to import different basis sets and call classes of the codes to implement in further projects.
+In addition, it is written in a format where it is easy to import different basis sets and call classes of the codes to implement in further projects.

 *****************************************************
 *****************************************************